barbosantos/kafka-studies/chapter_4/consumers_notes.md

 The leader receives the list of all consumers and assigns partitions to them.
 Then, the leader sends back the list of assigments to the coordinator.
 If a consumer dies, the process of rebalancing is triggered again.
 With exception of the leader, consumers only see the partitions assigned to them (own assignments).

+### Static Group Membership

+The normal behavior of rebalance is that when a consumer leaves and comes back a new consumer ID is assigned, and probably it will consume different partitions from before.
+With static consumer group, the consumer will have a static ID, so that when it comes back it can be reassinged to its older partitions.
+Advantage is that no rebalance will be needed.
+However, we need to make sure that when it comes back it will be able to catch up with the new messages and not lag behind.
+We also need to have in mind about timeout, how long should we wait until the consumer comes back?
+If takes too long (more than ```session.timeout.ms```) we need to assign the idle partition to another consumer (rebalance).